exasol/public-knowledgebase/Connect-with-Exasol/connection-from-oracle-data-integrator-odi-fails-with-connection-properties-does-not-support-argument.md

 ## Problem

-You try to configure connection from Oracle Data Integrator (ODI) to Exasol database and receive an error like:
+You try to configure a connection from Oracle Data Integrator (ODI) to Exasol database and receive an error like:

 ```text
 oracle.odi.runtime.agent.invocation.InvocationException: oracle.odi.core.exception.OdiRuntimeException: java.sql.SQLException: